Antrikshy/reddit2Kindle/README.md

 If you cannot code, you can create a new issue in this project and I should get back to you quickly.

 Contributing code is super easy.
 Simply fork, clone and edit the r2K script and/or code in the `/redditKindleLib` folder using your favorite text editor.
 Test using `python ./r2K [args]`.
 Once you're done, just commit and send me a pull request.
 Don't worry about `setup.py`, version numbers and other stuff.
 I'll handle that.

+If you have a quick question for me, contact me [@Antrikshy](http://twitter.com/Antrikshy).

 **Things to do:**